ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

   - is a **maximal** set of `linearly independent` vectors in it
   - non-orthogonal basis systems are a pain to deal with
   - orthogonal basis are pog
+- # TODO: really cleanup this section
+  - found the definition of `P` above more useful...
+  - there is some good stuff in here but its too naked
 - `normal equation`
   - in Ax = b
     - x represents the `scaling factors` for each independent direction contributed by the columns of A